deepanshs/csdmpy/docs/source/getting_started.rst

 .. applies to the scientific dataset as well, that is, a plot of a scientific
 .. dataset is more informative than just the series of number.

-It is always appreciated to present the scientific datasets with visual aids such as plots and figures rather than columns of numbers.
+It is always helpful to present the scientific datasets with visual aids such as plots and figures rather than columns of numbers.
 As such, throughout this documentation, we provide a figure or two for every example dataset.
 We make use of Python's `Matplotlib library <https://matplotlib.org>`_